byebyebruce/chat2data/README.md

    <img src="https://readme-typing-svg.demolab.com/?lines=Chat+2+Data&size=50&height=80&center=true&vCenter=true&&duration=1000&pause=5000">
 </div>

-> 🗣 📊Chat2Data is tool for interacting with databases, supporting MySQL, PostgreSQL, SQLite3, and CSV files, HTML page.
+> 🗣 📊 Chat2Data is a tool for interacting with your data, including MySQL, PostgreSQL, SQLite3, CSV, Text, PDF, and HTML pages.
 ## Feature
-* 🗣 Easy Interaction: Chat2Data lets you chat with your databases, making it intuitive to use.
+🗣 Easy Interaction: Chat2Data allows you to chat with your data, making it intuitive to use.
-* 🔗 Multiple Databases: It supports MySQL, PostgreSQL, SQLite3, and CSV files.
+🔗 Multiple Databases: It supports MySQL, PostgreSQL, SQLite3, CSV, Text, PDF, and HTML pages.
-* 🐳 Docker Support: It provides a Docker image for easy deployment.
+🐳 Docker Support: It provides a Docker image for easy deployment.
-* 💻 CLI and Web UI: It offers both a command line and a web interface.
+💻 CLI and Web UI: It offers both a command line and a web interface.
-* ⚙️ Simple Installation: It's easy to install with Go command.
+⚙️ Simple Installation: It's easy to install with a Go command.
-* 🧠 AI Integration: It leverages OpenAI API for advanced natural language processing.
+🧠 AI Integration: It leverages the OpenAI API for advanced natural language processing.
 ## Preview
 ![CLI](doc/cli.jpg)
 ![Web UI](doc/web-ui.png)